-Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)3.60 Very lowVery high 5
+Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)3.30 Very lowVery high 5

-Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.4.10 Very lowVery high 5
+Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.40 Very lowVery high 5

-Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.3.50 Very lowVery high 5
+Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.3.30 Very lowVery high 5

-Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.50 Very lowVery high 5
+Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.30 Very lowVery high 5

-Access Constraints This measures the level of humanitarian constraints.3.0No constraintsExtreme constraints
+Access Constraints This measures the level of humanitarian access constraints.2.0No constraintsExtreme constraints

-Burundi has been in crisis since April 2015 after President Nkurunziza’s announcement to run for a third term.
-The economy has declined significantly due to political instability and insecurity and with the suspension of foreign aid, which was 48% of the national income in 2015.?Despite a decrease in overt violence since 2016, violations such as disappearances and torture by the police, military, and the ruling party’s youth league, Imbonerakure, have continued. ?Although the president rescinded his decision to run in the 2020 elections, political persecution has continued.
+Burundi has been in crisis since April 2015, following President Nkurunziza’s announcement to run for a third term.
+The economy has declined significantly due to political instability, insecurity, and suspension of foreign aid, which accounted for 48% of the national income in 2015.?Despite a decrease in overt violence since 2016, violations such as disappearances and torture by the police, military, and the ruling party’s youth league, Imbonerakure, have continued. ?Although the president rescinded his decision to run in the 2020 elections, political persecution has continued.
 Cases of arbitrary detention and violations of public freedom were reported leading up to the May 2020 election.?Evariste Ndayishimiye, a member of the ruling party, won the presidency and was instated in June, following the death of President Nkurunziza. ?

 Health: A lack of health centres in 50% of administrative departments as well as a lack of health workers and medical supplies is one of the major barriers to the provision of adequate healthcare, rendering the country extremely vulnerable to epidemics and other shocks. ?